greetgo/conf/doc/005_features.md

 ### Features

-#### Data types
+#### Base types in method returns of the config interface

-You can use the following types for config parameters:
+You can use the following types in method returns of the config interface:

 ```java
 public interface SomeConfig {

   String param1();

   int param2();